Gredu/archived.kommuuni.mahti.org/content/guide/green-and-recycling.md

   - Cook together
   - Avoid food getting spoiled *share it with other if you are not able to eat it on time*

-Also have a look at [HSY](https://www.hsy.fi/en/residents/Pages/default.aspx) instruction page for more information.
+Have a look at [HSY](https://www.hsy.fi/en/residents/Pages/default.aspx) instruction page for more information.